 Although panels can be assembled from a few simple parts, acoustic foam has to be produced en masse with a machine that can manage the materials, pump them full of air, and cut them into the characteristic shapes required for the acoustic foam to work.

 They’re typically cheaper than panels for this reason, but you’re not going to be able to make custom acoustic foam.

 To Sum Up

-Maybe now you’re a little closer to know which of these options is right for you.
-The cosmetic advantage goes to acoustic panels, so if you’re deploying sound treatment in a space that looks pretty and needs ti keep looking pretty, then you should consider panels first.
+Maybe now you’re a little closer to knowing which of these options is right for you.
+The cosmetic advantage goes to acoustic panels, so if you’re deploying sound treatment in a space that looks pretty and needs to keep looking pretty, then you should consider panels first.